stormpath/stormpath-sdk-ios/README.md

         return
     }
     // Do something with the returned account object, such as save its `href` if needed.
+    // Registering a user will not automatically log them in.
 }
 ```

 *Note: Stormpath callbacks always happen on the main thread, so you can make UI changes directly in the callback.*